Floer cohomology in the mirror of the projective plane and a binodal cubic curve: Symplectic constructions

-Since this construction is local on the base $X(I)$, the construction extends in an obvious way to the situation where several focus-focus singularities with parallel monodromy-invariant directions are present in $B$, and these monodromy invariant directions are vertical for the map $\eta: B \to I$.
-The result is again a fibration over an annulus $X(I)$, with a Lefschetz singularity for each focus-focus singularity.
+\begin{remark} Since this construction is local on the base $X(I)$, the construction extends in an obvious way to the situation where several focus-focus singularities with parallel monodromy-invariant directions are present.
+See Section \ref{sec:other-manifolds} for further discussion. \end{remark}